oracle/helm-charts/soa-suite/README.md

     --wait
     ```

+    Note: Use the additional option `--set service.type=NodePort` when deploying on a cluster without a load balancer service.

     Note: Here again we pass the `soans` namespace created earlier to the ingress controller chart.
 If the namespace is created later, update the traefik chart with:

     ```bash